taimos/awsenv/README.md

 ## Installation

-To install awsenv open a terminal and issue: `npm install -g awsenv`
+To install awsenv open a terminal and issue: `npm install -g @taimos/awsenv`

 ## Usage